About the Event

 Pre-conference Workshops

-On Friday, November 21, 2025, we offer numerous pre-conference workshops.
+On Friday, November 20, 2026, we will offer numerous pre-conference workshops.
+Space is limited, so early registration is strongly encouraged.

 City Tours